TheSmartLocal – Singapore’s Leading Travel and Lifestyle Portal

 For park-goers who want to maximise their time on rides and consider eating a secondary concern, you can still get a bite from the convenient snack stalls located throughout the different zones.

-Universal Studios Singapore - Snack Corners
+Universal Studios Singapore Snack Stalls

 Before waiting in line for your next thrilling adventure, you can grab a Turkey Leg ($15) from Frozen Fuel or quench your thirst with a refreshing canned drink ($4) from Cairo Market.

-Retails shops for movie merch
+Retail shops for movie merch

-Universal Studios Singapore - Merchandise
+Universal Studios Singapore Merch

-Universal Studios Singapore - Big Bird's Emporium
+Universal Studios Singapore Gifts Emporium

 Character meet-and-greet & street entertainment

-Kids or full-fledged adults alike who are fans of Despicable Me, Sesame Street, and Transformers should have their cameras charged to 100% when you’re here.
+Kids or full-fledged adults alike who are fans of Despicable Me, Sesame Street, and Transformers should have their cameras charged to 100% when they’re here.
 You can catch your favourite characters along the streets of USS where they’ll be more than happy to snap a pic or two with you.

-Universal Studios Singapore - Madagasar Conga
+Universal Studios Singapore

 Otherwise, immerse yourself in the nostalgia of pop classics and sing along with the singers at Mel’s Mixtape.